eslint/eslint/docs/src/user-guide/command-line-interface.md

 * **Multiple Arguments**: No
 * **Default Value**: By default, plugins are resolved from the current working directory.

 This option should be used when plugins were installed by someone other than the end user.
 It should be set to the project directory of the project that has a dependency on the necessary plugins.
+If you use npm to install plugins, the path ends with `/node_modules/`.

 For example: